Denzel-Awuah/fullstack-soccer-website/README.md

 Deployed the microservices to a managed node group within a Kubernetes cluster with autoscaling and load balancing configured

-Microservices can communicate with the PostgreSQL database which was deployed to AWS RDS.

 <br />